syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/undo-redo.md

 ## Perform undo redo actions programatically

-You can perform undo and redo actions programatically using [undo](https://ej2.syncfusion.com/react/documentation/api/gantt/#undo) and [redo](https://ej2.syncfusion.com/react/documentation/api/gantt/#redo) methods.The following code example demonstrates how to invoke the `undo` and `redo` method by clicking the external button.
+You can perform undo and redo actions programatically using [undo](https://ej2.syncfusion.com/react/documentation/api/gantt/#undo) and [redo](https://ej2.syncfusion.com/react/documentation/api/gantt/#redo) methods.

+The following code example demonstrates how to invoke the `undo` and `redo` method by clicking the external button.

 {% if page.publishingplatform == "aspnet-core" %}